 What is an EHR?

-An EHR or Electronic Health Record is a digital summary of a resident's health history, including medications, diagnoses, provider information, and care plans.
+An EHR or Electronic Health Record is a digital summary of a resident's health history.
+EHR software lets you view medications, diagnoses, provider information, care plans, and more.

 What does an EHR do?

 An EHR replaces traditional paper health records, helps your staff and community remain compliant, reduces liability, and allows more centralized care.
 EHR records can be shared among care providers electronically and help automate the assessment to care plan process.
 After a completed assessment, a sophisticated EHR program will schedule personalized daily task lists for each resident.
 Provided cares can then be recorded and reviewed amongst care teams, providers, and family members.

 Regulations are ever-changing in the Assisted Living and Long-Term Care industry.
 A good EHR software provides templates that incorporate the regulations specific to your state and license type, helping you remain compliant.
 An EHR rich in out-of-the-box reporting can make surveyor visits and state audits pain-free.
 EHR software can help decrease citations with automatic assessment tracking and audit documentation.

 Incidents can happen, but with an EHR, they don't have to be a hassle.
 An EHR is a beneficial tool for recording critical incidents and conducting proper investigations to determine a root cause and implement successful interventions.
 When storing this sensitive data, EHR software can ensure your documentation is private and secure.

 EHR software keeps teams updated with each resident's unique needs and helping provide the best quality care possible.
 If a change in condition occurs and care plans are updated, an EHR centralizes resident data, making it easy for staff to review and deliver care that reflects those updates.
 Easy to use and easy to view EHR software allows staff to spend more time with residents to do what they do best, provide care.